ibm-cloud-docs/appid/tutorial-roles.md

 2. Restart the sample app.

-3. As one of the users that you created, log in to the sample app.
+3. Log in to the sample app by using the user credentials that you created for this tutorial.

-4. Click **Sign-up** and fill out the user information for your users.
+4. Click **Sign-up** and fill out the user information.
+When you finish, an email with a validation link is sent to your email.
+Click the link to verify your email address.

+5. Click **Login** to

 5. Click **View Token**.